wp-plugins/amazon-auto-links/readme.txt

 4. **Widget Sample**

 == Changelog ==

+= 1.1.2 =
+* Fixed: a bug which displayed memory usages in the footer.

 = 1.1.1 =
 * Added: the prefetch category links option.
 This helps in some servers with the low max simultaneous database connections.